henrygarner/ducklink/README.markdown

 1. Tests!
 2. URL validity checks
-3. Merge parameters if target_url already has them
+3. Merge parameters if url already has them
 4. Intelligently URL encode parameters
 5. Support introspection of keys expected in context so calling code knows what to provide